2007 Bowman Scholars

 - Title: Development of a High Recognition Security Camera System

-- Advisor: Associate Professor Robert W. Ives - Electrical Engineering Department , Assistant Professor Randy P. Broussard - Weapons and Systems Engineering Department
+- Advisors: Associate Professor Robert W. Ives - Electrical Engineering Department, Assistant Professor Randy P. Broussard - Weapons and Systems Engineering Department

 Development of a High Recognition Security Camera System